Webster's Unabridged Dictionary - Letter H - Page 13

 Hatchet (n.)
 Specifically, a tomahawk.

 Hatchettine (n.)
-Alt. of Hatchettite
+Alt. of Hatchettite.

 Hatchettite (n.)
 (Min.)
 Mineral tallow; a waxy or spermaceti-like substance, commonly of a greenish yellow color.

 Hatchment (n.)
+(Her.)
 A sort of panel, upon which the arms of a deceased person are temporarily displayed, -- usually on the walls of his dwelling.
 It is lozenge-shaped or square, but is hung cornerwise.
 It is used in England as a means of giving public notification of the death of the deceased, his or her rank, whether married, widower, widow, etc. Called also achievement.

 Hatchment (n.)
 A sword or other mark of the profession of arms; in general, a mark of dignity.